The guitar fretboard is a bit intimidating.

 You press the strings down onto the fretboard between these frets to make musical notes or guitar chords.

-The distance between one fret to the next will vary as you ascend, or go higher in pitch.
+The distance between one fret to the next will get smaller as you go up the fretboard.

-This is because the length of the vibrating string is getting shorter each time you hold down a fret, moving toward the body.
+This is because the length of the vibrating string is getting shorter moving toward the body of the guitar.

-The fretboard itself can be a separate piece of wood that sits on top of the neck wood.
+The fretboard itself is usually a separate thin piece of wood that sits on top of the neck wood.

-Popular wood combinations are a neck made of maple, and rosewood fingerboard.
+Popular wood combinations are a neck made of maple, and a fingerboard made of rosewood.

-But it’s also common for the entire neck and fingerboard to be entirely one piece of wood.
+But it’s also common for the entire neck and fingerboard to be one piece of wood.

 This is all great information if you ever plan to build a parts guitar.